emadghaffari/design-patterns/README.md

 ## Flyweight
 It is a structural design pattern.
 This pattern is used when a large number of similar objects need to be created.
 These objects are called flyweight objects and are immutable.

+## Chain of Responsibility
+Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

+> Imagine that you’re working on an online ordering system.
+You want to restrict access to the system so only authenticated users can create orders.
+Also, users who have administrative permissions must have full access to all orders.